-- 1. anytime an employee falls below minimum eligibility requirements as defined in this Article; - 2. an employee fails to comply with his/her Telework Agreement;

-- 3 failure by the employee to communicate with managers, co-workers and customers consistent with subsection 5A2 of this Article; - 4. issuance of a PIP, leave restriction letter, or intent to deny a within-grade increase; - 5. an employee who otherwise has portable duties is temporarily required to provide on-site office coverage; and/or - 6. the employee's performance declines (e.g., reduction in a mid-year progress review or endof-year appraisal, two (2) negative recordations separated by at least sixty (60) days for employees at the journey level or higher; or two (2) negative recordations separated by at least thirty (30) days for employees below the journey level) and the decline may be reasonably attributed to working on Telework. - 7.
+- anytime an employee falls below minimum eligibility requirements as defined in this Article; - 2. an employee fails to comply with their Telework agreement; - 3. failure by the employee to communicate with managers, co-workers and customers consistent with subsection 5A2 of this Article; - 4. issuance of a PIP, leave restriction letter, or intent to deny a within-grade increase; - an employee who otherwise has portable duties is temporarily required to provide onsite office coverage; - 6. the employee's performance declines (e.g., reduction in a mid-year progress review or end-of-year appraisal, two (2) negative recordation's separated by at least sixty (60) days for employees at the journey level or higher; or two (2) negative recordation's separated by at least thirty (30) days for employees below the journey level) and the decline may be reasonably attributed to working on Telework. - 7.
 In the event an employee changes positions, the manager and the employee should review and update the Telework Agreement, as necessary. - 8.
 If the employee's duties have been changed due to a conduct investigation in which management has sufficient evidence of serious wrongdoing that would negatively impact the integrity of the Telework Program, the employee may be suspended from Telework pending resolution of the conduct investigation; and/or - 9.
-Final disciplinary or adverse action based on conduct that negatively impacts the integrity of the Telework program, e.g., falsification of time and attendance records or any violation of RRA of 1998, Section 1203(b).
+Final disciplinary or adverse action based on conduct that negatively impacts the integrity of the Telework Program, e.g., falsification of time and attendance records or any violation of RRA of 1998, Section 1203(b).
 Under such circumstances, the employee may be suspended from Telework for up to twelve (12) months beginning on the effective date of the discipline.